May 6-26, 2019

 Experience | Difficulty

-Open to all levels (non-photographers also welcome)
+Open to all levels of Analog and Digital photographers

-Travel by train, car or minibus
+Travel by Train, taxi or minibus

 Moderate elevation changes and lots of walking

-Photographer | Host
+Lecturer | Host

 Weather | Sun